BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Like postmodern thinkers, he believed that pursuing metaphysics was no longer productive, as there are no ultimate grand narratives that can explain everything.
 Rather than delve into metaphysics, he meticulously developed a comprehensive theory of modern society—--a supertheory that even encompassed itself and its creator.

 Luhmann was an avid reader and writer, and he wasn't hesitant to incorporate valuable concepts from fields like mathematics, cybernetics, and biology.
 To encapsulate everything, he employed a high level of abstraction and a technical terminology, which can make his writings appear dry, cold and dense.
 Because his work is primarily descriptive—--explaining things as they are and exploring potential reasons for their status--some categorize him as conservative.
 However, I perceive him as an incredibly well-read, sensitive, and discerning observer who wanted a new theory that can help us to transit into a new form of stability, which is a rather progressive attitude.

+Even though Luhmann tried to keep a large distance to philosophy, he was well read in it and certainly influenced by it.
 In his introductory book *From Souls to Systems*, Hans-Georg Moeller {% cite moeller:2006 %} highlights that Luhmann's work is influenced by several philosophical giants:

 + **Kant**: Luhmann shifts Kant's focus on cognition to a constructivist perspective {% cite luhmann:1988 %}.
 + **Hegel**: Luhmann transitions from Hegel's ideas of unity and dialectic to concepts of multiplicity and from identity to difference.
 He argues against any essential unity of systems and any general type of cognition.
-+ **Marx**: Luhmann borrows Marx's view that society isn't just a byproduct of spirituality, but he disagrees with the idea of one foundational system (economics).
++ **Marx**: Luhmann borrows Marx's view that society isn't just a byproduct of spirituality, but he disagrees with the idea of one foundational system, that is, economy according to Marx.
 + **Husserl**: Luhmann adapts Husserl's work towards constructivism and incorporates many of his terms.
 + **Habermas**: Luhmann disputes Habermas's mission of completing the enlightenment.
 + **Postmodern thinkers**: Luhmann draws from Deleuze's radical differentiation, Derrida's deconstruction, and Lyotard's rejection of overarching narratives.

 With respect to his media theory, Luhmann is quite close to French philosopher Baudrillard but far less dramatic.
-While Baudrillard tends to express himself in dramatic metaphors and focuses on the media, Luhmann presents a supertheory of society where the mass media is only one of many systems, all administered by the respective code.
+While Baudrillard tends to express himself in dramatic metaphors and focuses solely on the media, Luhmann presents a supertheory of society where the mass media is only one of many systems, all administered by their respective codes.

 Luhmann believed that the distinction between *modernity* and *postmodernity* is largely semantic.
 He argued that the last significant structural shift in society occurred in Europe between the sixteenth and eighteenth centuries, transitioning from stratified to functional differentiation.